 For various reasons, many of us find it easier to love others than to love ourselves.
 Sometimes we’re truly quite awful to ourselves.
 We subject ourselves to a harsh inner critic, unhealthy relationships, toxic substances, and self-mutilation.
 I know how easy it is to dwell on your own perceived inadequacies.

-I put together 22 ways to love yourself.
+Below, is my list of 22 ways to love yourself.
 Many are simple and straight-forward.
 Some are harder.
 You don’t have to use all of these ideas, but you’ll find many overlap and work nicely together.

 22 Ways to love yourself

 1. Know yourself.
 It’s impossible to love yourself if you don’t even know who you are.
 Invest in discovering what you believe, value, and like.
+Read more about getting to know yourself here.

 2. Say “no” when you need to.
 Boundaries are an essential form of self-care because they let others know that you deserve and expect respect.
+Read more about setting boundaries here.

 3. Don’t compare yourself to others.
 Others aren’t better or worse, more or less than you; They’re just different.
 You have value just as you are and accepting yourself means there’s no need for comparisons.
+Read more about avoiding comparisons here.

 4. Be truly present.
 Our lives are full of distractions.
 Many of these things are fun and worthwhile, but they can be draining and keep us from truly knowing and being ourselves.
+Read more about mindfulness here.

 5. Know and use your strengths.
 We all have tremendous gifts, but many of them go unnoticed.
 When you’re busy and distracted it’s hard to access these great qualities.
 Focusing on your strengths will increase your positive feelings for yourself.